Fast Path

 Quick Setup is not a separate feature from the other landing pages.
 It is a guided path through the first useful setup.

-Streamer.bot bridgeThe connection created in step 1 is managed on Streamer.bot Setup.One OBS overlayThe overlay created in step 2 is explained on Overlay Setup and the Overlay component page.Text boxThe text example uses the Add Source Dialog, Box, and Add Trigger controls.Media boxThe media example uses the same overlay, proving that OBS only needs one NekoBot browser source for multiple effects.
+ConnectorThe connection created in step 1 is managed on Connectors, with Streamer.bot-specific details on Streamer.bot Connector.One OBS overlayThe overlay created in step 2 is explained on Overlay Setup and the Overlay component page.Text boxThe text example uses the Add Source Dialog, Box, and Add Trigger controls.Media boxThe media example uses the same overlay, proving that OBS only needs one NekoBot browser source for multiple effects.